 - a. i.
 Customer dissatisfaction is a sign of poor quality (service) - ii.
 The laptop is clearly not fit for its purpose and therefore represents substandard quality - iii.
-This represents second-rate (poor quality) food preparation in a restaurant b. ii.
-Staff turnover
+This represents second-rate (poor quality) food preparation in a restaurant. - b.
+B. Staff turnover c.
+Staff training and retraining costs; Planning and executing QA take time and can be costly; Resistance to change from the workforce; Systems developed to achieve zero defects can be highly expensive.